-CHAPTER 3 ROUTER SETUP VI IA VANTRONOS
+CHAPTER 3 ROUTER SETUP VIA VANTRONOS

-Vantron| Embedded in your success, Embedded in your better life World-leading provider of embedded/IoT products and solutions
+Vantron| Embedded in your success, Embedded in your better life

 3.1 Introduction to VantronOS

 VantronOS is an intelligent operating system developed by the Vantron team, featuring independent system and function development.
 It is built upon the Linux system and optimized for embedded hardware.
 The operating system follows a modular design and plug-in expansion approach, utilizing the Linux kernel with a built-in firewall to ensure secure internet connectivity for Vantron IoT communication devices, protecting them from potential attacks.